Tyrrell P34 & Other 6-Wheelers

 innovation rather than big volume production.

-The inspiration for his six wheeled design came after Covini noticed
+for his six wheeled design came after Covini noticed

 how little grip and comfort his 4 wheeled cars afforded him,